fmtlib/fmt/doc/api.rst

       //   fmt::format("{:f} - point of interest", point{1, 2});
       //
       // the range will contain "f} - point of interest".
 The formatter should
       // parse specifiers until '}' or the end of the range.
-In this example,
+In this example
       // the formatter should parse the 'f' specifier and return an iterator
       // pointing to '}'.

-      // Parse presentation format and store the parse result in the formatter: auto it = ctx.begin(), end = ctx.end();
+      // Parse the presentation format and store it in the formatter: auto it = ctx.begin(), end = ctx.end();
       if (it != end && (*it == 'f' || *it == 'e')) presentation = *it++;